How Polymer in Fluid Power Systems Boost Performance

-As hydraulic power systems undergo changes to handle heavier loads and provide longer service life, internal components are changing.
-Where steel poppets and spools were once sufficient for most fluid power applications, new parts made of an advanced engineering polymer are delivering superior performance and service.
+New hydraulic power systems are quickly adapting to handle more power, heavier loads, and longer service lives demanded by modern industries and machines.
+In order to keep pace with increasing demands, the internal components of fluid power systems are also changing.
+Whereas steel poppets and spools were once sufficient for most hydraulic and fluid power applications, new parts made of advanced polymers are delivering superior performance and service.

+As fluid power systems for earthmoving, agricultural, and construction equipment require greater capacities and power, their components must be able to withstand the increased pressure.
 Traditional steep poppets and spools have served as a barrier to higher, more efficient operating pressures.
-It is important to know that steel parts will leak to some degree during normal operation, and that the leakage will increase with the number of operating cycles.
-Systems that use steel poppets and spools generally require frequent rebuilds.
+Steel parts will often leak to some degree during normal operation, and the leakage will increase with the number of operating cycles.
+Additionally, systems that use steel poppets and spools generally require frequent rebuilds.